JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.6.0**
+Features:
+-- Added a toggle for image smoothing, as it is sometimes necessary to see each pixel clearly when segmenting small objects.
+-- Added serverside creation of RTSTRUCT when roiCollection is exported to AIM.
+Both representations will appear under the roiCollection in XNAT.

 **1.5.4**
 Bug-Fixes:
 - Changing tool whilst midway through drawing an ROI will finish that roi instead of doing crazy things.